-Definition 12 We write $C \vdash D$ when the multiset of clauses D can be obtained from the multiset C applying the rule finitely many times.
+DEFINITION 19.11.- We write $C \vdash D$ when the multiset of clauses D can be obtained from the multiset C applying the rule finitely many times.
 We write $C \vdash_x C'$ when this sequence of applications only resolves the variable x.

-In the context of Max-SAT problems, an inference rule is sound iff the number of falsified clauses in the premises is equal to the number of falsified clauses in the conclusions for any assignment.
+In the context of Max-SAT problems, an inference rule is sound iff the number of falsified clauses in the premises is equal to the number of falsified clauses in the conclusions for any complete assignment.

-Theorem 13 (Soundness) The signed Max-SAT resolution rule is sound.
+THEOREM 19.12.- [Soundness] The signed Max-SAT resolution rule is sound.

-PROOF: Let I be an arbitrary assignment.
-There are four cases:

-1. If I falsifies the two premises, then I also falsifies the first two conclusions, and only them.
+PROOF.- Let I be an arbitrary assignment.
+There are four cases: 1.
+If I falsifies the two premises, then I only falsifies the first two conclusions.

-2. If I satisfies the two premises, then it also trivially satisfies the last s+t clauses of the conclusion, because they are either implied by one or the other premise.
+2. If I satisfies the two premises, then it also trivially satisfies the last s + t clauses of the conclusion, because they are either implied by one or the other premise.
 The second clause of the conclusion is implied by each one of the premises.
-Therefore, it is also satisfied by I.

-The first clause of the conclusion is not implied by the premises.
+Therefore, it is also satisfied by I. The first clause of the conclusion is not implied by the premises.
 However, if both premises are satisfied then we have two cases.
 If S:x and S':x are both satisfied, then so it is $(S \cap S'):x$.
 Otherwise, either some a_i 's or some b_j 's is satisfied, thus also the first clause of the conclusion.

 3. If I satisfies the first premise, but not the second one, then the second clause of the conclusion as well as the t following clauses are satisfied, because all them are implied by the first premise.
 For the rest of conclusions, there are two cases: If some of the a_i 's is satisfied, then let i be the index of such a.
-The assignment will satisfy the first clause of the conclusion and the last s conclusions, except $S': x \lor b_1 \lor \ldots \lor b_t \lor a_1 \lor \ldots \lor a{i-1} \lor \overline{a_i}$ that is falsified.
+The assignment will satisfy the first clause of the conclusion and the last s conclusions, except $S': x \lor b_1 \lor \cdots \lor b_t \lor a_1 \lor \cdots \lor a{i-1} \lor \overline{a_i}$ that is falsified.
 Otherwise none of the a_i 's is satisfied, and therefore, S:x is satisfied.
 Hence, the first conclusion is falsified, and the last s conclusions are satisfied.

 4. If I satisfies the second premise, but not the first one, the situation is analogous to previous case.

-Definition 14 A multiset of clauses C is said to be saturated w.r.t. x if, for every pair of clauses $C_1 = S: x \lor A$ and $C_2 = S': x \lor B$ of C, i) there are literals S_1 : y in A and S_2 : y in B such that $S_1 \cup S_2 = N$, or ii) $S \cap S' = S \text{ or } S \cap S' = S'.$ of a multiset of clauses is the sum of scores of the clauses contained in it.
+DEFINITION 19.13.- A multiset of clauses C is said to be saturated w.r.t. x if, for every pair of clauses $C_1 = S: x \lor A$ and $C_2 = S': x \lor B$ of C, it holds (i) there are literals $S_1: y$ in A and $S_2: y$ in B such that $S_1 \cup S_2 = N$, or (ii) $S \cap S' = S$ or $S \cap S' = S'$.

-A multiset of clauses C' is a saturation of C w.r.t. x if C' is saturated w.r.t. x and $C \vdash_x C'$, i.e. C' can be obtained from Capplying the inference rule resolving x finitely many times.
+A multiset of clauses C' is a saturation of C w.r.t. x if C' is saturated w.r.t. x and $C \vdash_x C'$, i.e. C' can be obtained from C applying the inference rule resolving x finitely many times.

-We assign to every clause C a score s(C) equal to the number of assignments to the variables that falsify C. The score
+We assign to every clause C a score s(C) equal to the number of assignments to the variables that falsify C. The score of a multiset of clauses is the sum of scores of the clauses contained in it.

-Lemma 15 For every multiset of clauses C and variable x, there exists a multiset C' such that C' is a saturation of C w.r.t. x.
+LEMMA 19.14.- For every multiset of clauses C and variable x, there exists a multiset C' such that C' is a saturation of C w.r.t. x.